 - Most Homeworld Gems from Steven Universe see humans and most organic life in general as curiosities at best and pests to be eradicated at worst.
 The civil war with the Crystal Gems in the backstory was essentially what happened when several Gems decided that Humans Are Special and fought to keep the Earth from being harvested for resources.
 Though it should be noted many of them were in it for their own mistreatment rather than humanity, and even to the present day they still have a bit of condescension to the humans they swore to protect.
 Even Rose Quartz saw humans for most of her life as more like amusing animals than persons until she met and fell in love with Greg Universe.

 - "Unfriendly AI" is a subject often discussed by singularitarians.
-Actually, there are many ways for AI to be unfriendly, and this isn't the worst one, but it's one of the simplest and most straightforward (outside of Crush.
-Kill.
-Destroy!).
+Actually, there are many ways for AI to be unfriendly, and this isn't the worst one, but it's one of the simplest and most straightforward (outside of destruction).
 A transhuman robot could be programmed to make paperclips or whatever - and it would proceed to make as many as possible, not caring that some of the iron it needs is inside human blood.

 Eliezer Yudkowsky: The AI does not hate you, nor does it love you, but you are made out of atoms which it can use for something else.